Using Poser Frames without recipes (legacy mode)

 var save = true;

 The hard coded settings are the same as the ones used in a recipe above.
-There are also five additional settings available in the script file:
+There are also a number of additional settings available in the script file:

 Note that the setting movement_direction, also used in recipes, must be enclosed with quotation marks in the script file, like this: